 What is Physics?

 The Leaving Cert physics course follows directly from Junior Cert Science, and covers more topics in greater depth.
+Physics is often referred to as the maths side of science even though only a small proportion of the course is based on this.

+Physics aims to enhance students ability to think logically, observe and understand scientific method.
 The course is heavily based around experiments - students are required to complete and write reports of 24 practical experiments throughout the two years, and be fully aware of how to accurately record and analyse results, and how to minimise and accomodate for experimental errors.

 These laboratory experiments, along with many more non-compulsory experiments are examined in detail on a section of the written paper.